srobroek/terraform-nsxt-dfw-scaffolding/README.md

   - other groups
   - tags
 - groups don't support mixed types
-- all your groups must exist before running this TF, it will not automatically create groups not mentioned in the groups.yml
+- all your groups not mentioned in the groups.yml must exist before running this TF, it will not automatically create groups on-demand.
 - creation of firewall rules are a WIP
 - tags must be noted as scope|tag in the condition for tag_groups.
 This is a limitation of the NSX-T API.
 - things might probably break or cause things to catch on fire. caveat emptor and all.